-This bill proposes several amendments to the regulations governing alcohol and other drug use professionals, as well as the qualifications for certain occupational licenses.
-Notably, it modifies the composition of the board of licensing for alcohol and other drug use professionals, reducing the number of master licensed alcohol and drug counselors from four to three, while increasing the number of certified recovery support workers from one to two.
-Additionally, the bill eliminates the license type of "licensed clinical supervisor" and repeals related definitions and regulations.
+This bill amends the structure and qualifications related to the board of licensing for alcohol and other drug use professionals.
+It reduces the number of master licensed alcohol and drug counselors on the board from four to three and increases the number of certified recovery support workers from one to two.
+Additionally, it modifies the qualifications for certified recovery support workers to require at least three years of experience, with two years immediately preceding their appointment.
+The bill also eliminates the license type of "licensed clinical supervisor," removing all related definitions and scope of practice from current law.

-Furthermore, the bill updates the qualifications for licensure for recreational therapists, requiring a baccalaureate degree or higher from an accredited institution, and modifies the qualifications for speech-language assistants to include a minimum of a two-year associate's degree from an accredited program.
-The changes aim to streamline the licensing process and ensure that professionals in these fields meet appropriate educational and experiential standards.
-The act is set to take effect 60 days after its passage and is projected to have a minimal fiscal impact of less than $10,000 annually from 2026 to 2029.
+Furthermore, the bill updates the qualifications for licensure for recreational therapists, requiring a baccalaureate degree or higher from an accredited institution and a field experience period under a Certified Therapeutic Recreation Specialist.
+It also amends the qualifications for speech-language assistants to include a minimum of a two-year associate's degree from an accredited program.
+The changes aim to streamline the licensing process and ensure that professionals in these fields meet updated educational and experiential standards.
+The effective date for the repeal of the licensed clinical supervisor provisions is set for July 1, 2030, while other sections will take effect 60 days after passage.

 Statutes affected: Introduced: 330-C:3, 330-C:14